pagopa/developer-portal/apps/chatbot/README.md

     export PYTHONPATH=$PWD

 In this way, `PYTHONPATH` points to where the Python packages and modules are, not where your checkouts are.

-## Environment Variables

-Create a `.env` file inside this folder and store the environment variables listed in `.env.example`.

 ## Knowledge index vector database